 Couchbase is often used to store an aggregate of data from multiple different databases, providing what is known as a Source of truth (vs. System of Record).
 This can be analogous to the world state, storing the materialized picture of the current data of interest.

 This makes Couchbase a good fit for application developers who need to store user profiles for an application.
-For example, other backend systems may keep the individual pieces of data up to date but when the user logs in the user profile is immediately available in a single JSON document.
+For example, other backend systems may keep the individual pieces of data up to date but when the user logs in the user profile are immediately available in a single JSON document.

 The ultimate benefit of using Couchbase in this context is having all the built-in advantages for developers.
 Once data is dropped into the database, you have frictionless access to powerful SQL-based query tools, full-text search using natural language, massive big data analytics for huge datasets, and more.
 This allows developers to focus on the product and user while letting the backend systems keep things managed and in sync.